Summary

-The Department for Education is proposing to introduce new national standards for alternative provision at compulsory school age and to set time limits for how long pupils can remain in alternative provision without allowing them to return at least part-time to their home school.
-There will also be new rules for children unable to attend school and for those receiving EOTAS (part-time or full-time) via an EHCP.
+In 2024 under the last government the Department for Education proposed introducing new national standards for alternative provision at compulsory school age and with time limits for how long pupils could remain in alternative provision without allowing them to return at least part-time to their home school.
+There were also to be new rules for children unable to attend school and for those receiving EOTAS (part-time or full-time) via an EHCP.

 Under the proposed new system, local authorities would publish lists of approved providers judged to meet national standards in their area and schools could only use providers from the approved list.